wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 * NEX-Forms is a really great plugin which i have been longing for long time! - ympark2000
 * Great usability, Design and Support! - HITMILK
 * I have tried manny many form builders and was so happy I stumbled on this one - themisters
+* Great support in a few minutes!! :) - Grafitec1
+* Not only is form creator the best I have ever used but also the support is excellent.
+5 Stars for both.
+Keep up the great work. - Mirakan
+* A very good plugin if you want to easily and quickly create beautiful forms!  - chriskon
+* Thank you for this plugin and the support!
+It looks and works awesome!
+Thank you very much! - henriett
+* Nex-forms is without doubt the best Form Builder Plugin for Wordpress.
+All the Bootstrap 3 functionality in just few clicks and smashing flat design for all the items.
+Very good job and I am exited to see whats coming of new features in the future.
+This plugin is a must buy for Wordpress!! - quatroweb

 ### More insight about the available form fields
 Forms are mostly the boring part of a website right?
 Well, not anymore! The amazing fields NEX-Forms has to offer gives web forms life and in turn gives a fun factor to any who is faced with completing a form!
 View the demo and you will find yourself wanting to complete the form just to see what comes next!